githubschool/march-9th/_posts/0000-01-07-NowshadAzimi.md

 title: "Welcome to our slide deck!"
 ---

-Jesus dog floating on water
+Ay look at me, I am just a dog floating on water.
+No big deal.

 ![octofez](https://octodex.github.com/images/octofez.png)
 {: .center}